dmikushin/mindquantum/docs/source/installation.rst

     --ninja              Build using Ninja instead of make --quiet              Disable verbose build rules
     --show-libraries     Show all known third-party libraries
-    --test               Build C++ tests
-    -v, --verbose        Enable verbose output from the Bash scripts --venv=[dir]         Path to Python virtual environment
+    --test               Build C++ tests and install dependencies for Python testing as well -v, --verbose        Enable verbose output from the Bash scripts --venv=[dir]         Path to Python virtual environment
-                         Defaults to: /home/damien/code/hiq/mindquantum/venv
+                         Defaults to: /home/user/mindquantum/venv
-    --with-<library>     Build the third-party <library> from source (ignored if --local-pkgs is passed, except for projectq and quest) --without-<library>  Do not build the third-party library from source (ignored if --local-pkgs is passed, except for projectq and quest)
+    --with-<library>     Build the third-party <library> from source (ignored if --local-pkgs is passed, except for projectq) --without-<library>  Do not build the third-party library from source (ignored if --local-pkgs is passed, except for projectq)

   CUDA related options:
     --cuda-arch=[arch]   Comma-separated list of architectures to generate device code for.